When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 A piece of PC gaming history owned by Blizzard Entertainment.
 This sci-fi, real-time strategy game changed the landscape of online and competitive gaming forever.

-Set at the beginning of the 26th century, centers on a galactic struggle for dominance among 3 species: Terrans, Zerg, and Protoss.
+Set at the beginning of the 26th century, it centers on a galactic struggle for dominance among 3 species: Terrans, Zerg, and Protoss.

 Final Fantasy VII (1997)